jo-hoe/chromaprint/README.md

 OS independent wrapper for [chromaprint](https://github.com/acoustid/chromaprint).
 There exists already a [chromaprint API](https://github.com/go-fingerprint/gochroma).
-However, it is not interoperable and does not run on windows.
+However, uses cgo, is not interoperable and does not run on windows out of the box.
+This wrapper removes the cgo dependency and allows to run chromaprint on any OS.

 ## Example